-- Housing Construction, Rehabilitation of Single-Unit Properties, Homeowner Assistance and Tenant-Based Rental Assistance - Infrastructure Street Improvements, Water/Sewer Improvements and Sidewalk Improvements - Public Facilities -Â Homeless Facilities/Operating Costs, Public Facilities, Youth Centers and Parks and Recreational Facilities - Public Services Social/Support Services for seniors, children, youth/children, general population, handicapped persons, abused and neglected children and battered and abused spouses, health, provision of food and subsistence payments
+- Housing Construction, Rehabilitation of Single-Unit Properties, Homeowner Assistance and Tenant-Based Rental Assistance - Infrastructure Street Improvements, Water/Sewer Improvements and Sidewalk Improvements - Public Facilities Homeless Facilities/Operating Costs, Public Facilities, Youth Centers and Parks and Recreational Facilities - Public Services Social/Support Services for seniors, children, youth/children, general population, handicapped persons, abused and neglected children and battered and abused spouses, health, provision of food and subsistence payments

-In addition, this document was made available for public review for no less than 30-days as mandated by HUD.
-The City's comment period began on Wednesday, June 3, 2020 and expired on Monday, July 6, 2020.
+This document was made available for public review for no less than 30-days as mandated by HUD.
+The City's comment period began on Wednesday, April 21, 2021 and will expire on Friday, May 28, 2021.